hynekral/English-for-designers/03-curriculum-vitae/hynek-kral-cv.md

 - 2020 Leaflet for dental clinic

-- 2020 Album cover for a band Nahoře
+- 2020 Album cover and posters for a band Nahoře

 - 2020 Website design for a clinic of plastic surgery